-&lt;sup>11 M. Cherif Bassiouni, Crimes Agianst Humanity in International Criminal Law, Second revised edition (1999) at 312.
+10 M. Cherif Bassiouni, Crimes Agianst Humanity in International Criminal Law, Second revised edition (1999) at 312.

-- civilian displacement may be undertaken legally only when civilian's safety or "imperative military reasons" require it. - 131 Therefore the standard is the same for international or internal conflicts: if civilians have to be moved for either of those two reasons-safety or military imperatives-their evacuations are to be under protected, hygienic, and humane conditions, and as short-lived as possible. - 132 The Internationals Tribunals had the opportunity to define Deportation or Forcible Transfer of population as a crime against humanity in the ICTY Kritic Judgement when stating that:
+- 97 The convention permits the "total or partial evacuation" of any area where either "the security of the population or imperative military reasons" so require, but the evacuated civilians must be returned to their homes "as soon as hostilities in the area have ceased." - As to the internal displacement, the same Article 49 of the Fourth Geneva Convention declares that "individual or mass forcible transfers . . . are prohibited, regardless of their motive."
+Additional Protocol II of 1977, which applies in internal conflicts, provides that forced civilian displacement may be undertaken legally only when civilian safety or "imperative military reasons" require it. - 99 Therefore the standard is the same for international or internal conflicts: if civilians have to be moved for either of those two reasons-safety or military imperatives-their evacuations are to be under protected, hygienic, and humane conditions, and as short-lived as possible. - 100 The ICTY had the opportunity to define Deportation or Forcible Transfer of population as a crime against humanity in the Kritic Judgement11 when stating that: